radenadri/fnvs-ecommerce-service/README.md

-# Finvise Ecommerce Service
+# Finvise Product Listing Service

-This service handles product listings and authentication for an ecommerce platform.
+This service handles product listings and authentication.
+It provides a RESTful API for listing products, user authentication, and detailed product information.

 ## Features